Welcome to the Rex Elementary Website!

 TAPS Program - Begins September 19 through March 9

 TAPS (Teaching Assessment Preparation Skills) is for 3-5 grade students who may need extra help in specific skill areas.
 TAPS meets Monday - Thursday (no Fridays) from September through March, from 3:55 - 4:50 PM.
-If you have any questions about TAPS, please visit with your childs classroom teacher or contact Cindy Creekmore, Nelson TAPS Coordinator.
+If you have any questions about TAPS, please visit with your childs classroom teacher.

 Accelerated Reader and Math